2026-2027 Academic Catalog

 BA/BS-MD Program

-Being accepted to the program allows students to earn a reserved spot at the University of Colorado School of Medicine provided he or she meets specific academic, non-academic, and professional requirements annually.
+Being accepted to the program enables students to complete their undergraduate degree at the CU Denver Downtown Campus and earn a 'reserved' spot in the University of Colorado School of Medicine provided the student meets specific academic, non-academic, and professional requirements annually.

 BA/BS-DDS Program

-Students who successfully meet all program requirements including a successful interview with the School of Dental Medicine (SDM) Admission Committee, will be eligible for a “reserved” spot in the CU SDM matriculating class.
+Students who successfully meet all program requirements including a successful interview with the School of Dental Medicine (SDM) Admission Committee, will be eligible for a “reserved” spot in the CU SODM matriculating class.

-For more information, visit https://clas.ucdenver.edu/health-professions-programs/babs-dds-program or contact Mr. Ken English, Program Coordinator, at kenneth.english@ucdenver.edu.
+For more information, visit https://clas.ucdenver.edu/health-professions-programs/babs-dds-program, or contact Ms. Trishia Vasquez, Program Director, at trishia.vasquez@ucdenver.edu.

 BA/BS-DPT Program